 Expenses and Savings

-Sometimes a location within the community may incur a premium price and community fees are added.
-Rent usually includes three meals, activities, some programming and utility bills.
+Rent at most senior living communities usually includes three meals, activities, some programming and utility bills.
 Care, medication and supplies related to care, like incontinence products, are your responsibility.
-Service charges for assistance and administering medications are extra even though actual medications may be paid for by you or your insurance carrier.
+Service charges for assistance and administering of medications may be extra even though actual medications may be paid for by you or your insurance carrier.
+Sometimes a specific suite within the community may incur a premium price and most properties have a community fee that is non-refundable.

 But there are also cost savings.
-Things like lawn and snow care, major home repairs, and gas for groceries and errands are eliminated from your budget.
-Meals and snacks are shopped for, prepared and we do the dishes.
-Many special events and entertainment expenses are included.
+Things like lawn and snow care, major home repairs, and grocery costs are eliminated from your budget, as are costs for utilities and property taxes.
+Many special events and entertainment expenses are also included.
 And there’s the comfort of trained professionals on-site providing care and support around the clock, a feature that’s sometimes priceless.

 What current methods do you have at your disposal for paying for senior care?
 Some assisted living facilities may offer methods of payment you may qualify for.
 Someone in your family may be eligible for the Veterans Affairs Aid & Attendance Benefit.
 You may also have a long-term care insurance policy that may cover some costs.
 Be sure to explore other elements of paying for care that you may have at your disposal.